jclement/blog/content/post/2023/snowflake/index.md

     documents_latest, lateral flatten (input => data:CUSTOM:CONTRACTS)
 where type='PARTNER';
 ```

+I ended up writing some code that automatically creates/recreates views on Snowflake to roughly replicate the underlying tables using the above JSON querying capabilities, which means existing queries run with little/no changes.

 The end result of all of this is that with very little effort, I now have an adapter that publishes all of my document records into Snowflake (in JSON form), and I can build views that flatten that into easily consumable slices which we can then share with customers using Snowflake's fancy Private Sharing feature.